 Taxonomical profiling analysis in the metagenomics discipline utilizes two popular approaches: the 16S rRNA and the shotgun metagenomic sequencing-based approach (Jovel et al., 2016).
 The 16S rRNA sequencing-based method uses polymerase chain reaction (PCR) to amplify hypervariable regions of bacterial 16S rRNA gene and compares these regions to a 16S reference database (DB) (Johnson et al., 2019).
 In contrast, the shotgun metagenomic sequencing-based approach sequences all given DNA present in a sample (Sharpton, 2014).
-Although lower in cost (Breitwieser, Lu and Salzberg, 2019), 16S rRNA markers are only available in the genomes of most bacteria and archaea (Woese, Kandlert and Wheelis, 1990; Janda and Abbott, 2007).
-On the other hand, the taxonomical profiling of shotgun metagenomics sequencing data is done by comparison with a reference whole-genome database (DB).
-Since the data contain all genetic information present in the sample, this approach avoids the amplification biases observed in 16S rRNA sequencing (Fouhy et al., 2016; Ranjan et al., 2016)(Durazzi et al., 2021).
-Most importantly, it has broader applications such as functional profiling and allows for the identification of viruses and other microorganisms with simple genomes (Clark and Pazdernik, 2016).
+Although lower in cost (Breitwieser, Lu and Salzberg, 2019), 16S rRNA markers are only available in the genomes of most bacteria and archaea, and they suffer from primer amplification biases (Woese, Kandlert and Wheelis, 1990; Janda and Abbott, 2007).
+On the other hand, the taxonomical profiling of shotgun metagenomics sequencing data is done by comparison with a reference whole-genome DB.
+Since the data contain all genetic information present in the sample, this approach avoids the amplification biases observed in 16S rRNA sequencing (Fouhy et al., 2016; Ranjan et al., 2016) and increases the resolution of microbial identification (Durazzi et al., 2021).
+Most importantly, it has broader applications such as functional profiling and identification of viruses and other microorganisms with simple genomes (Clark and Pazdernik, 2016).